hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Note that the use of Selenium's built-in `.submit()` method has been phased out.
 This is because the `submit` method only submits the form, and does not perform the `click` action on the button, meaning that some functionality is lost, which can cause improper behavior.
 The `web_test_xpath_selectors.form_submit_by_name` and `web_test_interactions.click_by_xpath` functions should be used instead.

 The page objects additionally use some functions from the `web_test_helpers` module.
 Currently, this module is only imported to allow the use of particular functions to simplify working with datetime objects, for evaluation of the status page.
+These functions may eventually be turned into a seperate module.

 ## Running Tests

 The web tests do run with the `run_tests` script in the `unit_tests` folder.
 However, because failure and error numbers are not surfaced by `unittest`, the script does not add the numbers for the web tests to its error tallies.

 Web tests can be run using `./run_tests web` from the `unit_tests` folder, and tests for a specific browser can be run using `./run_tests web_<browser>`.
 One can also run a particular class directly using `python3 -m unittest <filename>.<ClassName>`.
-While unittest does support running tests by file, the setup of the test fixtures does not allow that and will run duplicate tests, which will fail, and, thus, the `python3 -m unittest <filename>` syntax is not to be used.
+While unittest does support running tests by file, the setup of the test fixtures does not allow that and will run duplicate tests, some of which will fail, and, thus, the `python3 -m unittest <filename>` syntax is not to be used.
 Each detailed class should be run individually, and common classes should never be run (see Adding Tests, above).
 Individual tests can be run with `python3 -m unittest <filename>.<ClassName>.<test_name>`.
 All tests should be run from the `unit_tests` folder to allow module imports to work properly.
 Note that individual test files, classes, and methods cannot currently be run with the `run_tests` script.

+The tests should be run as a non-root user.
+Root users may experience problems with the Chromium browser tests, as Chromium is not designed to run as a root user.

 If tests are being set up with clouds, the setup script may display an error similar to: